FindMySchool LogoFindMySchool

 The physical environment speaks to the school's identity.
 The original lodge building, dating from the estate's post-war relocation, houses administrative and specialist spaces.
 The modern "park block," added in later decades, contains the art, music, drama and humanities departments, linked by a pedestrian bridge.
 Sports facilities are distributed across the grounds: a tennis court complex (now reduced from the original seven following sixth form construction), an astroturf, a dedicated sports hall and gymnasium.

-Ricards Lodge achieved an Attainment 8 score of 55 in 2024, well above the England average of 45.9.
+Ricards Lodge's current GCSE data shows an Attainment 8 score of 54.2.
 This metric reflects the school's ability to help students achieve across a broad range of subjects.
 The Progress 8 score of +0.66 indicates pupils make significantly above-average progress from their starting points, accounting for prior attainment.
 This finding is particularly important given that the school takes students across the full ability range; it is non-selective.

-The school ranks 741st in England for GCSE outcomes (FindMySchool ranking), placing it in the top 25% nationally and 4th within Merton.
-This strong but not elite position reflects a school that performs meaningfully above average without the selectivity of grammar schools or the resources of leading independent schools.
+The school ranks 1,287th in England for GCSE academic outcomes (FindMySchool ranking), with the local secondary ranking placing it 7th within Merton.
+This above-average but not elite position reflects a school that performs meaningfully above average without the selectivity of grammar schools or the resources of leading independent schools.

 Teachers have strong subject knowledge and deploy differentiation effectively.
 In specialist arts subjects — drama, dance, music — attainment is significantly above the national average.
 English and mathematics, historically the school's focus for improvement, have reached above-average performance thanks to strategic staffing and targeted intervention.
 The curriculum is ambitious, challenging pupils to think deeply rather than memorise.